runthings-dev/runthings-wc-coupons-role-restrict/readme.md

 ## Description

-This plugin allows you to restrict the usage of WooCommerce coupons based on user roles.
-You can specify which roles are allowed or excluded from using a coupon, providing more control over your discount strategies.
+This plugin allows you to restrict the usage of WooCommerce coupons based on user roles, including guest users.
+You can specify which roles (including guests) are allowed or excluded from using a coupon, providing more control over your discount strategies.

 ## Features

 - Restrict coupon usage based on user roles.
 - Option to specify both allowed and excluded roles.
+- Support for guest users with a "Customer Is A Guest" pseudo-role.
 - Customize the error message via a filter.

 ## Installation